saurabh1088/notes/misc/GIT.md

 ```

 Note: The  can differs of folder created locally and repository created on github, that will not cause any issue.
 One can
 choose same name, or if choosen differently then can delete locally and clone repo created after completing all steps.

+Note: If while creating repository on GitHub, one chooses to add licence or readme file, github will create repository and
+also commit these files, then when trying to execute step 7 above will result in issues.
+So better to not include any files
+while creating repository.